What is Sky Broadband Boost?

 VERDICT: SHOULD YOU BUY IT?

-For most people? ❌ No. Get Sky WiFi Max instead.
+For most fibre customers? ❌ No. WiFi Max is usually the stronger upgrade.

-For speed? ⚠️ No. The 3Mb/s guarantee is too slow.
+For speed? ⚠️ Not really.
+The 3Mb/s guarantee is a basic fallback, not a premium performance promise.

 REVIEWED BY HASNAAT MAHMOOD